discordjs/guide/guide/commando/first-command.md

 };
 ```

 As you can see, the `run` method is simply the code you want the bot to run when someone uses the command.
-This code can be anything you can do in normal discord.js, as Commando is simply an extension.
+This code can be anything you can do in core discord.js, as Commando is simply an extension.

 You may have also noticed that I used `message.say` instead of `message.channel.send`.
 This syntax is Commando's magic.
 Instead of `send`, use `say`; embeds, use `embed`; code, use `code`.
 The only exception to this are files, which are still sent the same as usual.